aurora/mkinst/README.md

         -q, --quiet     Less verbose output.
         -s, --shell     Shell to use for installer (default: /bin/sh).
                         Make sure that the shell is available on the target system.
-                        The specified path should be a valid to use as shebang.
+                        The specified path should be valid to use as shebang.
         -i, --include   Additional custom installer script to include.
 This option is required if the source is either a file or stdin.
 It is optional if the source is a directory.